TG9541/stm8ef/README.md

 [![Travis-CI](https://travis-ci.org/TG9541/stm8ef.svg)](https://travis-ci.org/TG9541/stm8ef)

 STM8 eForth is a Forth system for very low-cost STM8 µCs.
-Interacting with the Forth interpreter-compiler (the REPL) feels like using an operating system on a much larger machine, e.g. simple multi-tasking features allow running embedded control code in the background while tuning parameters (or change the code!) in the foreground.
+The Forth interpreter-compiler (the REPL) has the look and feel of a operating system shell on a much larger machine: multi-tasking features allow executing and tuning parameters of embedded control code, or even changing running code, in an interactive session.

 STM8 eForth is based on [Dr. C.H.
 Ting's eForth for the *STM8S Discovery*](http://www.forth.org/svfig/kk/07-2010.html).
 With the kind permission of the original author it has a permissive [FOSS license](https://github.com/TG9541/stm8ef/blob/master/LICENSE.md).

 The [release](https://github.com/TG9541/stm8ef/releases) provides binaries, a library, STM8 register definitions and [modular board support](https://github.com/TG9541/stm8ef-modular-build).
-Core features include compiling Forth to Flash memory, autostart-operation and everything needed for creating a custom Forth core.
-The STM8 eForth release automatically runs a [self-test in the uCsim STM8S simulator](https://travis-ci.org/TG9541/stm8ef) with Travis-CI, and it's easy to use this feature for creating ready-to-run binaries (including Forth code) through a simple `git push`.
+Core features include compiling Forth to Flash memory, autostart operation and everything needed for creating a custom Forth core.
+A push to the STM8 eForth repository starts a [automated testing in the uCsim STM8S simulator](https://travis-ci.org/TG9541/stm8ef) through Travis-CI.
+It's also possible to use this feature in downstream projects for creating ready-to-run binaries (including Forth code) through a simple `git push`.

 [![STM8EF Wiki](https://user-images.githubusercontent.com/5466977/28994765-3267d78c-79d6-11e7-927f-91751cd402db.jpg)](https://github.com/TG9541/stm8ef/wiki)